Inqnuam/serverless-aws-lambda/README.md

 - header with `X-Mock-Type`.
 - or in query string with `x_mock_type`.

-Please note that invoking a lambda from sls CLI (`sls invoke local -f myFunction`) will not trigger the offline server.
+Please note that invoking a lambda from sls CLI (`sls invoke local -f myFunction`) will not trigger the local server.
 But will still make your handler ready to be invoked.

 #### **AWS Console `Test` button**